Rolls-Royce University Technology Centre (UTC) in Manufacturing and On-Wing Technology, The University of Nottingham.

 The main research area is Mechatronic systems design for intelligent manufacturing in the aerospace industry.
 In this role, you will be at the forefront of research that offers significant technological challenges and innovations, with an aim to improve the quality in Mechatronics applications within aerospace industry.
 As a result, this position offers the opportunity for close collaboration with industrial partners in particular Rolls-Royce.

-This project is related to the development of wireless smart sensors embedded in end-effectors to support the aforementioned tasks with the following actions:
+This project is related to the development of intelligent fixtures that able to accumulate and handle information from the manufacturing processes to enable compensation of workpiece distortions to with the following actions:

-• Developing the principles and theories for designing smart sensing for end-effectors to support the improvement of process quality.
-We refer here not only to conventional sensing, e.g. IMUs, that are commonly integrated on the end-effectors, but on advanced (e.g. tactile, sound-based, shape) solutions that enhance the ability of the end-effectors so that versatile tasks can be performed/evaluated.
+•Developing the principles and theories for designing smart sensing to improve the machining quality.
+We refer here not only to conventional sensing, e.g. cutting forces, that are commonly integrated on the machine tools, but on advanced (e.g. sound-based) solutions to allow for compensation of workpiece distortions which occur during machining.

-• Developing advanced control algorithms (e.g. artificial intelligence) that will allow the tracing end-effectors to communicate with the central control system efficiently.
+•Developing advanced control algorithms (e.g. artificial intelligence) that will allow the fixtures to communicate internally as well as with the central control system efficiently.

 We are seeking talented candidates with:

 •First or upper second class degree in Mechatronics/Robotics/Mechanical/Computer Science or related scientific discipline.

 •First rate analytical and numerical skills, with a well-rounded academic background.

 •Demonstrated ability to develop precision Mechatronics system and algorithms.